-Contribution type Detail Making downsizer contributions From 1 July 2018, if you are 65 years old or older and meet the eligibility requirements, you may choose to make a "downsizer contribution" into your superannuation of up to \$300,000 (\$600,000 combined for a couple) from the proceeds of selling your principal home in Australia.
+Contribution type Detail Making personal Certain personal injury payments can be contributed and are exempt from the contribution caps if all th injury contributions criteria are satisfied.
+You should seek tax advice to confirm if a personal injury payment qualifies under the taxation rules.
+If you are satisfied that your contribution qualifies under the rules, you must make the contribution within 90 days of the payment being received or the structured settlement or order coming into effect, whichever is later.
+You must notify us as the time of making the contribution by providing a completed Contributions for personal injury election form (available from ato.gov.au/super) that the contribution is a personal injury contribution.
+Contributions Certain proceeds from the disposal of eligible small business assets can be contributed to your super an relating to CGT small may be assessed under the CGT cap (subject to your lifetime limit) instead of the non-concessional cap. business concessions As the rules for making such a contribution are complex, you should seek advice from your tax advisor to determine if you are eligible for a small business CGT concession.
+You must advise us at the time you make the contribution that you are electing to use the CGT cap for all or part of the contribution by completing and providing the Capital Gains Tax Election form (available from ato.gov.au/super) with the contribution.
+Please note there are timeframes in which the contribution needs to be made.
+Making downsizer If you are 65 years old or older and meet the eligibility requirements, you may choose to make a contributions "downsizer contribution" into your superannuation of up to \$300,000 (\$600,000 combined for a couple from the proceeds of selling your principal home in Australia.
 Your "downsizer contribution" is a non-concessional contribution and will not count towards your contribution caps.
-Downsizer contributions are not tax deductible and will be taken into account in determining your eligibility for Social Security entitlements.
+Downsizer contributions are not tax deductible and will be taken into account in determining your eligibility for social security entitlements.
 The downsizer contribution can still be made if you have a total superannuation balance greater than \$1.6 million.
 However, it will count towards your transfer balance cap, currently \$1.6 million.
 This cap applies when you move your super savings from accumulation into pension phase.
 To be eligible to make a downsizer contribution, the contribution must be accompanied by a Making a Downsizer Contribution into Super form (available from the ato.gov.au) and you must make the contribution within 90 days of receiving the proceeds of the sale (usually the date of settlement).
 In addition, your principal home must have been owned by you (and/or your spouse) for at least 10 years, and you must not have made a downsizer contribution from the sale of another home in the past.
-Other eligibility criteria apply.
+Othe eligibility criteria apply.
 For further information, please refer to ato.gov.au.
-Spouse contribution Spouse contribution If you are eligible, your spouse can make after-tax contributions to your super on your behalf.
-You will be eligible if you have not reached age 65, or you have reached preservation age but are aged up to 69 and meet the work test or work test exemption.
-The contribution must also be paid from an account in the name of your spouse or a joint account where your spouse is an account holder.
-A 'spouse' includes your husband or wife via marriage or a person you are in a relationship that is registered under certain state or territory laws or another person, who although not legally married to you, lives with you on a genuine domestic basis in a relationship as a couple.
-Spouse tax- offset A spouse tax-offset may be available if you make a non-concessional contribution on behalf of your spouse if your spouse earns less than the required income level or is not working and other eligibility criteria are met.
-Please refer to Part 7 of this Guide "How super is taxed" or ato.gov.au/super for more details on how to claim the spouse tax-offset.
+Spouse contributions Spouse contribution If you are eligible, your spouse can make after-tax contributions to your super on your behalf.
+You will b eligible if you have not reached age 65, or you have reached preservation age but are aged up to 69 and meet the work test or work test exemption.
+The contribution must also be paid from an account in the name of your spouse or a joint account wher your spouse is an account holder.